sumeetsk/xdrive/readme.md

 ## Alternatives

 * Buy your own GPU
-  - Costs £600+ and need to update the hardware frequently
+  - Costs £700-1000 and need to update the hardware frequently
-  - If you want to run multiple GPUs then it will be expensive
+  - What If you want to run multiple GPUs?
   - You may sometimes need a different spec e.g. multiple cores or big memory
 * Run AWS spot instances directly at market price so they don't get terminated
   - You need to manually add any program settings that are not in the AMI
   - You need to manually mount data volumes in the correct availability zone
   - You need to manually dismount volumes and save to snapshots if required
+* There is a recent package that implements a portable boot drive
+  - Not tried this yet

 ## Notes